Timinator2000/Algorithm_X/08 - your turn/06 - no spoon 2 cont.md

 # There Is No Spoon - Episode 2 (cont.)

-We just finished building the following detailed gameboard that clearly shows where all possible links could be placed.
+We just finished building the following detailed gameboard and a link can be placed on any dashed lines.

 <BR><BR>
 ![Full Gameboard](FullGameboard.png)